JasperHG90/sleepsimR-documentation/README.md

 ?sleepsimRdata::scen_baseline
 ```

+The scenarios generated as outlined above contain all necessary information to generate data using the mHMMbayes R library and to run the analysis.
+Data and model seeds are set at the iteration level, making each simulation iteration exactly replicable.
+Starting values are defined in advance.
+I check that the starting values are unique.

 Running the Bayesian mHMM is computationally burdensome.
 In order to run all simulation iterations within a reasonable timeframe, I designed a framework that allows for (in theory) infinite scaling of the number of simulation processes that can run in parallel.
 This architecture is explained in detail in the [simulation protocol](https://github.com/JasperHG90/sleepsimR-documentation/blob/master/documentation/simulation_protocol_v0.3.pdf) which you may find in the "documentation" folder.

 The design can be summarized as follows: